Disruption is the New Normal. Is Your Company Ready?

 - Is the system business-ready, or will programming be required?

-- Will there be costs beyond the CRM platform, such as consultants or programming?
+- Will there be costs beyond the actual platform, such as consultants or programming?

 - Will it allow my entire organization to benefit from its implementation?